 Cost of Laser Skin Resurfacing

-The average cost for laser skin resurfacing was about $2,071 in 2018, according to the American Society of Plastic Surgeons.
+The average cost for laser skin resurfacing was about $2509 for ablative and $1445 for non-ablative laser skin resurfacing in 2020, according to the American Society of Plastic Surgeons.
 However, costs vary widely depending on where the procedure is being done.

 Because laser skin resurfacing is considered a cosmetic procedure, most medical insurance companies will not cover it.
 There may be an exception if you get the procedure to modify scars or remove precancerous growths on your skin.